 By 1901 Mrs. Stalker was living near Toronto with their children.
-(Dr. Stalker is not listed on the 1901, 1911 or 1921 census’ with his family in Toronto.)
-His son Ross enlisted in WWI and he was attached to the 70th Battalion.
-When he enlisted he listed his mother as his next-of-kin and stated that she resided at 83 Beatrice St. in Toronto.
+(Dr. Stalker is not listed on the 1901, 1911 or 1921 census’ with his family in Toronto.).
+In 1916, Mrs. Stalker resided at 86 Beatrice Street (Toronto).

 Dr. Stalker died on the 28th of January, 1936 at Parkwood Hospital in London, Ontario.
 Mrs. Stalker died in 1950.
-They are buried at the Wardsville Cemetery.
+Dr. and Mrs. Stalker were buried at the Wardsville Cemetery.

 Also listed on Dr. Stalkers tombstone are the names of his children, Winnifred 1883-1943, Ross 1890-1950 and Nita 1885-1969.